As we welcome in a new year...……………………..

-Today’s post is by David Wenig; Senior Account Manager at SafeSourcing.
+Today’ s post is by David Wenig; Senior Vice President of Sales and Services at SafeSourcing.

 As we welcome in a new year, we often speak of our resolutions.
 Personally, the resolutions that we make are likely to include exercise more, become more environmentally conscious or lose weight.
 The same concept of resolutions should take hold in your procurement department.
 Take the New Year as a challenge to drive new initiatives that will reduce spend in a sustainable manner.